 "Here's a food company selling plush toys," Matta offers as an example of the company finding an icon and pushing it.
 "Twelve months ago, if you said that out loud, people would have scratched their head and said, 'What are you talking about, why aren't you selling another variant of peanut butter?
-Or why don't you blow people's minds by moving to other nut butters?'"
-This approach has meant looking at each brand closely to determine which would make the most of receiving a greater piece of the budget - most notably Kraft Peanut Butter, Nabob, Kraft Dinner, Philadelphia and Mio - and if those brands come with a built-in connection in consumers' minds, even better.
+Or why don't you blow people's minds by moving to other nut butters?"

+brand closely to determine which would make the most of receiving a greater piece of the budget - most notably Kraft Peanut Butter, Nabob, Kraft Dinner, Philadelphia and Mio - and if those brands come with a built-in connection in consumers' minds, even better.